Skip to main content

 Sperm also carries a complex payload of small non-coding RNAs, including microRNAs (miRNAs) and transfer RNA-derived small RNAs (tsRNAs).
 These molecules are acquired during sperm maturation in the epididymis and are responsive to the paternal state.

-Once delivered to the oocyte at fertilization, these sncRNAs can act as potent regulators of in the early embryo, influencing everything from cleavage rates to lineage specification.
+Once delivered to the oocyte at fertilization, these sncRNAs can act as potent regulators of gene expression in the early embryo, influencing everything from cleavage rates to lineage specification.
 Paternal obesity, stress, or dietary changes have been shown to alter the sncRNA profile of sperm.
 This mechanism provides a rapid and dynamic way for the paternal environment to shape the offspring’s early development, and it represents a promising area for future therapeutic investigation.

 Systemic health, driven by lifestyle, directly determines the molecular quality and epigenetic integrity of the reproductive cells.